 Conclusion & Dashboard

-This project was something I wanted to do for a while, so it was great to get in completed in a couple of evenings.
-I love building event-driven, serverless architecture on Google Cloud and should think of more projects like this to complete.
-By using a configuration-driven design, the pipeline is robust and adaptable for future data integration needs too, so there’s other exports I could potentially do next.
+This project was something I wanted to do for a while, so it was great to get it completed in a couple of evenings.
+I love building event-driven, serverless architecture on Google Cloud and this project was a perfect example of its power.
+By using a configuration-driven design, the pipeline is robust and adaptable for future data integration needs too.

-With the data now in BigQuery, I have created a Looker Studio dashboard to visualise my spending habits over time.
+With the data now flowing automatically into BigQuery, I have created a Looker Studio dashboard to visualise my spending habits over time.
 I’m going to experiment with connecting this data to LLMs via MCP Servers to provide some interesting insights next.